microsoft/typespec/packages/versioning/README.md

 ### `@versioned`

 Mark a namespace as being versioned.
-It takes as an argument a `enum` of version for that namespace.
+It takes as an argument an `enum` of versions for that namespace.

 ```cadl
 @versioned(Versions)